 Bear Creek Mining is currently awaiting payment of the Award.

 History of Project and Arbitration Claim

 Bear Creek acquired the Santa Ana project in 2004, following which the Company conducted surface exploration and drilling programs and completed various economic studies and community engagement initiatives over a 7-year period.
 In 2007, a Supreme Decree was issued by the Government of Peru granting the Company the right to acquire title to and operate within the mineral concessions covering the Santa Ana project, a requirement stemming from the project’s location within the 50 km border zone of Peru.
 In June 2011 however, the Company was notified that the Peruvian Government had issued a subsequent Supreme Decree that revoked the Company’s right to operate the Santa Ana project, but did not specifically revoke the Company’s title to the concessions, despite revoking any rights under them.
 Accordingly, no further development of the Santa Ana project has been conducted since 2011.

-As a result of the issuance of the 2011 Supreme Decree and, notwithstanding Bear Creek’s best efforts at goodwill negotiations, the failure of the Government of Peru to reinstate the Company’s rights to operate the Santa Ana project (despite their assurances to the contrary), the Company was left with no reasonable choice but to commence an action under the Canada-Peru FTA.
+As a result of the issuance of the 2011 Supreme Decree (Supreme Decree 032) and, notwithstanding Bear Creek’s best efforts at goodwill negotiations, the failure of the Government of Peru to reinstate the Company’s rights to operate the Santa Ana project (despite their assurances to the contrary), the Company was left with no reasonable choice but to commence the Arbitration.
 As such, on February 6, 2014, Bear Creek delivered a Notice of Intent to Submit a Claim to Arbitration to the Peruvian Minister of Economy and Finance.